nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 Remarkably, Conway proved that the topological properties of the orbifolds for all crystals are unique and singular for each symmetry group.
 In other words, there is one and only one orbifold for each symmetry group (even though there are often many fundamental domains).
 This "Magic Theorem" (his words, not mine), is truly that.

 As he and co-workers write <a href="#conway2">[4]</a>: "Any repeating pattern can be folded into an orbifold on some surface.
-So to prove that \[the\] list of possible orbifolds is complete, we only have to show that we've considered all possible surfaces. ... any surface surface can be obtained from a collection of spheres by punching holes that introduce boundaries ($*$) and then adding handles ($\circ$) or crosscaps ($\times$).
+So to prove that \[the\] list of possible orbifolds is complete, we only have to show that we've considered all possible surfaces. ... any surface can be obtained from a collection of spheres by punching holes that introduce boundaries ($*$) and then adding handles ($\circ$) or crosscaps ($\times$).
 Since all possible surfaces can be described in this way, we can conclude that all possible orbifolds are obtainable by adding corner points to their boundaries and cone points to their interiors."
 Recall, that these points are there to encode rotational symmetries, and as stated, we need to simply add those (and preserve their curvature on the surface) to represent all isometries present in the 2D plane!
 Again, this is why an "orbifold is slightly more than a topological manifold."

 Importantly, this works for all surfaces of constant curvature.
 The 2D Euclidean plane has zero curvature (it is "flat"), but there are also planes with constant positive (spherical), or negative (hyperbolic) curvature which are also perfectly describable with orbifolds in this way.
 See Ref. <a href="#hyde">[6]</a> for a longer discussion on this unification.
 There are some additional caveats in those cases, and Euclidean space turns out to be the easiest to work with.